-Regular full-time and regular part-time employees shall be given two floating holidays each on July 1st of the fiscal year.
-For new employees, if hired before July 1st, then it will be one holiday hired between July 1st and December 31st, floating holiday will be pro-rated to one day.
-If hired after January 1st, For new employees hired after December 31st, then no floating holiday will be given until in the next current fiscal year the employee is hired.
+Regular full-time and regular part-time employees shall be given two floating holidays each fiscal year on July 1st of the fiscal year.
+For new employees hired between July 1st and December 31st, floating holiday will be pro-rated to one day.
+For new employees hired after December 31st, then no floating holiday will be given in the current fiscal year the employee is hired.
 Floating holidays will be defined as entire days off, with up to 8 hours paid time.
 Use of floating holidays will be subject to prior approval by the employee's supervisor.
 They will be granted after consideration of operational needs, in the same manner as vacation time.
 Both floating holidays must be used within the fiscal year that they are issued or they will be lost.